-- The 1998 EPA protocol (EPA, 1998 and 1999) was most often referenced as the guideline for MNA implementation (36%).
+- MNA is used as a remedy at a variety of industrial sites with a broad range of processes. - The 1998 EPA protocol (EPA, 1998 and 1999) was most often referenced as the guideline for MNA implementation (36%).
 Notably, almost 27% used a site specific protocol.
-Other protocols used as the basis for the reported sites included: 16% state protocol, 18% other, and 4% National Research Council (NRC) MNA review (NRC, 2001). - Over 70% of respondents stated that anaerobic degradation is the primary natural attenuation process occurring in the plume, while the remaining attenuation processes each accounted for less than 7% - A variety of geochemical indicators are reportedly used to assess MNA, but over 90% rely on the presence of biodegradation daughter products. - Computer models of various types were used to evaluate MNA at 43% of the sites.
-The most commonly used model was BIOCHLOR. - The timeframe for remediation was estimated at nearly 60% of the sites, and most (68%) expect site remediaiton goals to be achieved in less than 30 years.
-This result was surprising to the technical working group (TWG) and suggests that current conceptual models of MNA may be overly optimistic.
+Other protocols used as the basis for the reported sites included: 16% state protocol, 18% other, and 4% National Research Council (NRC) MNA review (NRC, 2001). - Slightly more than 70% of respondents stated that anaerobic degradation is the primary natural attenuation process occurring in the plume, while the remaining attenuation processes each accounted for less than 7% - A variety of geochemical indicators are reportedly used to assess MNA, but over 90% rely on the presence of biodegradation daughter products. - Computer models of various types were used to evaluate MNA at 56% of the sites.
+The most common model used was BIOCHLOR.